Table of contents

 Run the following command through the terminal:

-du -hd 1
+du -hd 1.

-This will give you a list of all underlying directories and the disk usage in each directory.
-You can then navigate into a directory and repeat the command to exactly “pin down” where most data is being stored withcd [directoryname]
+This will provide a list of all underlying directories and their corresponding disk usage.
+You can then navigate into a directory and repeat the command to exactly “pin down” where most data is being stored withcd [directoryname] - Find large files

 Run the following command through the terminal: